Sign up for Hasura Newsletter

 Create Auth0 App

 To integrate Auth0 with Hasura, you need an Auth0 account.
-You can manually sign up or log in with other accounts, such as your Google account.
+You can manually sign up with a username and password or log in with a third party provider account, such as a Google account.

 The first step is to navigate to the Auth0 dashboard.
 Once you log in, you should see the following page: